caesarfeta/dot_com/story/honey_bee/honey_bee.md

 Gift bags have become popular these days.
 Ever see a gift bag that looks like an amorphous sac?
 I don't.
-I see flimsy boxes with one side cut off.
+I see boxes with the top cut off.

 The exchanging of right angles marks the exchange of property.
 Imagine signing a mortgage contract on a circular piece of paper.